elastisys/terms/terms-of-service.md

 Customers are recommended to implement robust applications that tolerate the above maintenance, such as node replacements and Service(s) restart, e.g., as per the go live checklist, which is located at <https://elastisys.io/compliantkubernetes/user-guide/go-live/>.
 Any caused downtime during maintenance is not counted against the Service Availability, as detailed in the above section about Availability.

-For Compliant Kubernetes, major upgrades are foreseen approximately 3 times per year, as per Kubernetes release cycle documentation located at <https://kubernetes.io/releases/release/>.
+For Welkin, major upgrades are foreseen approximately 3 times per year, as per Kubernetes release cycle documentation located at <https://kubernetes.io/releases/release/>.

 ## A2.7 Change Order